szymdzum/kumakdev/src/content/blog/minimalist-design.md

 ---
-title: "The Art of Minimalist Design: Less is More in the Digital Age"
+title: 'The Art of Minimalist Design: Less is More in the Digital Age'
-description: "Exploring the principles and practices of minimalist design in the digital age"
+description: 'Exploring the principles and practices of minimalist design in the digital age'
 publishDate: 2023-04-15
-category: "Design"
+category: 'Design'
-readTime: "6 min read"
+readTime: '6 min read'
 author:
-  name: "Jane Doe"
+  name: 'Jane Doe'
-  image: "/placeholder.svg?height=40&width=40"
+  image: '/placeholder.svg?height=40&width=40'
-  fallback: "JD"
+  fallback: 'JD'
-  bio: "UX Designer and writer with over 8 years of experience creating minimalist, accessible digital experiences.
-Passionate about design systems and user-centered design."
+  bio: 'UX Designer and writer with over 8 years of experience creating minimalist, accessible digital experiences.
+Passionate about design systems and user-centered design.'
-featuredImage: "/placeholder.svg?height=600&width=1200"
+featuredImage: '/placeholder.svg?height=600&width=1200'
-imageAlt: "Minimalist design workspace with a computer, notebook, and plant"
+imageAlt: 'Minimalist design workspace with a computer, notebook, and plant'
 imageCaption: 'A clean, minimalist workspace showcasing the "less is more" philosophy'
 tags:
   - minimalism